Avtar Gill (darts player)

-Avtar Gill (born July 17, 1952) is a Canadian former professional darts player.
+Avtar Gill (born 17 July 1952) is a Canadian former professional darts player who played in the Professional Darts Corporation (PDC) tournaments.

 Career

+Gill played his second staged in the WDF World Cup of 1981 & 1987 represented by Team Canada with Michael Boaden, Ray Kippari & Ted Kyle from Nelson in New Zealand in 1981 and Copenhagen in Denmark in 1987 with Bob Sinnaeve, Danny MacInnis & Joe Gorski, before losing in the last 32 to America's Dan Pucillo by 2–4 legs.

 Gill was runner-up in the 1986 Canada National Championships losing to Bob Sinnaeve in the final.
 Gill played in the 1987 World Professional Darts Championship, losing in the first round 3–1 in sets to Belgium's Frans Devooght.
 Gill played in 1997 on the PDC World Matchplay lost in the Last 40 to Andy Jenkins from England by 3–6.

+Gill won the 1997 Las Vegas Open darts champions, beating by the final with American's Gerome Vardaro.